jordymeow/meow-gallery/readme.txt

 === Layouts ===

-Shipped with the popular layouts such as Tiles, Masonry, Justified (like Flickr) and Square (like Instagram).
+Shipped with the popular layouts such as Tiles, Masonry, Justified (like Flickr), Square (like Instagram), Cascade.
+The Pro version contains a few more layouts.
 Demo [here](https://meowapps.com/meow-gallery/layouts/).

 === Compatibility ===